kannans89/RustRepo/21_Collections/21_collections.md

 <!-- https://www.youtube.com/watch?v=sTK8fagTsMk&index=31&list=PLVvjrrRCBy2JSHf9tGxGKJ-bYAN_uDCUL -->

 A map is a collection of key-value pairs (called entries).
-No two entries can have the same key, and the entries are kept organized so that if you have a key, you can efficiently look up the corresponding value in a map.
+No two entries in a map can have the same key.
 In short, a map is a lookup table.
-A HashMap stores the keys and values in a hash table, so it requires a key type K that implements Hash and Eq, the standard traits for hashing and equality.
-Looking up a value by its key is fast.
-The entries are stored in an arbitrary order.
+A HashMap stores the keys and values in a hash table.
+The entries are stored in an arbitrary order.The key is used to search for values in the HashMap.The HashMap structure is defined in the std::collections module.This module should be explicitly imported to acces the HashMap structure.

 ### Syntax: Creating  a HashMap